TanyaDT/PB-project-shrugman/README.md

 - Make use of [`console.clear()`](https://www.geeksforgeeks.org/node-js-console-clear-method/), so we only see the most recent state of the word and the shrugman emoji.
 - Add guess categories: The user can have mutliple categories to choose from.
 We already have movies, let's add also books, or quotes.
 If they choose movies, we will ask them to guess a movie title.
 If they choose books, we will ask them to guess a book title.
 - Ask the user to play another round with the same category.

+## Optional

+- Use `require` to split into separate files: you should have at least 2 files, one main file and one where the class will live.
+- use [chalk](https://www.npmjs.com/package/chalk) to make things a bit more colorful 🌈

 ## Examples